Knowing Little Ray to be brave and young,

 (“The Amazing Flight of Little Ray”)

-In this month of May in which mothers are celebrated, Mama Ray helps children learn about stingrays being born, how long stingray babies stay with their mother stingrays and how they survive to adulthood after baby stingray birth.
+This month, to celebrate mothers, Mama Ray tells about stingrays being born, how long stingray babies stay with their mother stingrays and how they survive to adulthood after baby stingray birth.